Terasology/TutorialSnakeTournament/README.md

 ## Snake Tournament

-Simulating the classic snake game where opponents match up against each and try crash the other into a wall.
+A tutorial module simulating the classic snake game where two slithering opponents attempt to crash each other into a wall.

-As the player moves forward, it leaves a trail behind of blocks (resembling a snake from an arial view).
-Every time you move to another block, the previous one is filled in, so the snake continually gets longer as you move.
-The player loses if he has no adjacent blocks to move in to.
+As the player moves forward, they leave a trail of blocks behind (resembling a snake from an aerial view).
+Every time they move to another block, the previous one is filled in, so the snake gets longer and longer.
+The player loses if they has no adjacent blocks to move in to.

-See the wiki for a coding walkthrough - http://github.com/Terasology/SnakeTournament/wiki
+See the wiki for a walkthrough on creating this module: http://github.com/Terasology/SnakeTournament/wiki